-What did these experiences and observations teach me?
+What did these experiences teach me?

 -